 Get a few books and immerse yourself in a good story during your flight.

-I like to buy a few bottles of water at the airport so I don’t have to rely on the flight attendants.
+I like to buy a few bottles of water at the airport, so I don’t have to rely on the flight attendants.
 This way I can keep hydrated.
-I recommend at least 3 litres of water during a 10 hours flight.
+I recommend at least 1 litre of water during a 10-hour flight.

 I get really dry during a long flight, and the lip balm helps quite a bit.